Fibromyalgia (fibrositis, primary fibromyalgia syndrome)

 A 10% rating requires: That require continuous medication for control.
 A 40% rating requires: That are constant, or nearly so, and refractory to therapy.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Fibromyalgia (fibrositis, primary fibromyalgia syndrome) qualify for TDIU (Total Disability Individual Unemployability)?
+Can Fibromyalgia (fibrositis, primary fibromyalgia syndrome) qualify for TDIU?

-What evidence do I need to establish service connection for Fibromyalgia (fibrositis, primary fibromyalgia syndrome)?
+What evidence supports a higher rating for Fibromyalgia (fibrositis, primary fibromyalgia syndrome)?

 Which conditions are commonly secondary to Fibromyalgia (fibrositis, primary fibromyalgia syndrome)?